-Instead, think of CRM as a holistic approach to refocusing your business on customers, rather than on the internal structure of your organisation.
+Instead, think of CRM as a holistic and ongoing approach to refocusing on customers, rather than being about the internal structure of your organisation.
 It is more about the competencies that you have, rather than a list of technologies, the goal being to win, know and keep profitable customers.

-There are several ways in which you can implement processes and technologies to assist your business in this goal:
+While technology is not the only answer to the CRM question, there are several ways in which processes and technologies can be implemented to assist businesses in achieving this goal:

-- provide a single view of the customer across the enterprise to whoever needs it - help your agents to fulfil customer needs and business strategies in real-time - provide customers with a high level of service no matter which channel they decide to use - proactively and intelligently inform customers about products and services they will be interested in, while keeping your marketing costs under control - know who your most profitable customers are, and treat them accordingly - have the strategy and tactics in place to keep profitable customers, and manage to convert loss-making customers into valuable customers.
+- provide a single view of the customer across the enterprise to whoever needs it - help agents to fulfil customer needs and business strategies in real-time - provide customers with a high and consistent level of service across all channels - proactively and intelligently inform customers about products and services they will be interested in, while keeping marketing costs under control - have the strategy and tactics in place to identify and keep profitable customers, and manage to convert loss-making customers into valuable customers.